lars-usn/demo/lab-exercises/README.md

+# Lab Exercises for _DSP First_ modified and converted to Python
-# Lab exercises for the USN-course _TSE2280 Måleteknikk og signalbehandling_ (_Measurement Technology and Signal Processsing_)
+## Lab exercises for the USN-course _TSE2280 Måleteknikk og signalbehandling_ (_Measurement Technology and Signal Processsing_)

 The course uses the textbook McClellan et al., "DSP First", 2nd ed., Pearson Education Limited, 2016.

+These labs are based on the exercises supplied with the textbook, see https://dspfirst.gatech.edu/.
-The original lab exercises in Matlab have been modified and converted to Python and new interactive demo-programs have been written for JupyterLab or Jupyter Notebook
+The original lab exercises in Matlab have been converted to Python and modified to fit better to this course.
+New interactive demo-programs have been written for JupyterLab or Jupyter Notebook